silatatar/AGA-N/PROJECT_HANDOFF.md

 ## Recommended next action after recovery

 Verify that the Phase 40 checkpoint hash exists locally and on GitHub, run `git status`, read the latest `docs/phase*.md`, and continue only from the advisor-approved next objective.
 Do not restart the product from Phase 1 or rebuild already completed features.

+## Sprint 0 status (2026-09-14)

+- [x] Confirmed no unpushed local work exists — GitHub `master` is the only working copy; nothing to recover.
+- [x] `LICENSE` added (proprietary, all rights reserved).
+- [x] GitHub Actions CI added (`.github/workflows/ci.yml`): format → analyze → test on push/PR to `master`.
+- [x] `huma-chat` rate limiting/idempotency moved from in-memory `Map`s to Postgres (`public.huma_request_log`); migration not yet applied to a live Supabase project, function not yet redeployed.
+- [x] This file updated with the confirmed product decisions above.
+- [ ] Android runtime QA report (`docs/phase41_android_runtime_qa.md`) — blocked: needs a real-device test pass with reproduction steps and logcat output; not runnable from an environment without a connected Android device/toolchain.